krnkev/krnkev.github.io/essays/Final-Project-Idea.md

 ### Approach:

 This app will basically be a database for COVID cases on campus, as well as a tracking system of sorts.
 Users who have tested positive can self report with documentation, as well as establish what classes they were going to, and what areas they frequented.
-There will also be a section of the app that allows users to upload documentation clearing them to return to school, which will show the users pending status.
-The main landing page of the app will be contain general information, as well as have listed certified medical testing centers that are accepted by UH Manoa and a list of highly frequented places on campus by those who tested positive.
+There will also be a section of the app that allows users to upload documentation clearing them to return to school, which will show the status of the documents.
+The main landing page of the app will contain general information, list certified medical testing centers that are accepted by UHM, and list the highly frequented places on campus from those who tested positive.

 Possible Pages include
 * A Landing page on how to maintain a clean educational environment, contact information if one feels sick,and accepted testing centers, and highly frequented places on campus of people who tested positive
-* Upload page form where users can self report their positive COVID test and give documentation and enter detailed information on their whereabouts on campus
+* "I tested positive" page where users can self report their positive COVID test, give documentation, and enter detailed information on their whereabouts on campus
+* A "Get me back to campus" page where users can upload clearance documentation
-* A status page where users can upload clearance documentation and view their status (accepted, received, in review, rejected)
+* A "Check status of my medical clearance" page where the user can view the status (accepted, received, in review, rejected) of their forms
 * A user profile page
-* Admin home page to see database of all COVID cases reported on campus and their medical clearance forms progress
+* Admin home page to see database of all COVID cases reported on campus and edit the status of medical clearance forms

 ### Use Case Ideas
 * New user goes to landing page, logs in, gets home page, sets up profile